JJamVa/FE-TIL-JJamVa/docs/frontend/9-React/24-ReactQuery.md

 import React from "react";
 import { createRoot } from "react-dom/client";
 import App from "./App";
-import { QueryClient, QueryClientProvider } from "react-query";
+import { QueryClient, QueryClientProvider } from "@tanstack/react-query";

 const queryClient = new QueryClient();